tsgonest vs NestJS CLI

 Build speed

-tsgonest uses Microsoft's typescript-go (tsgo) — a native Go port of the TypeScript compiler that is roughly 10x faster than tsc.
+tsgonest uses Microsoft's typescript-go (tsgo) — a native Go port of the TypeScript compiler.
+Raw tsgo compilation is roughly 10x faster than tsc.
+The full tsgonest pipeline (compile + companion generation + OpenAPI) is about ~4x faster than tsc alone — while doing significantly more work.

 | Project size | nest build (tsc) | tsgonest build (tsgo) |